-When an individual feels stress, the body reacts by engaging our fight-or-flight response, resulting in increases in heart rate, blood pressure, respiration, and body temperature.
+When an individual feels stress, the body reacts by engaging in a fight-or-flight response, resulting in increases in heart rate, blood pressure, respiration, and body temperature.
 This response to stress was designed to protect us from threats; however, for those individuals who experience chronic stress, this stress response becomes the norm.
-There are negative effects on the body with chronic stress including difficulty sleeping, weight changes, headaches, lowered immune system function, high blood pressure, and depression and anxiety disorders.
+There are negative effects on the body of chronic stress including difficulty sleeping, weight changes, headaches, lowered immune system function, high blood pressure, and depression and anxiety disorders.

 Everyone handles stress differently but if stress is chronic, some individuals may resort to maladaptive means to manage their stress.
 One such measure is abusing drugs or alcohol.
 The National Institute on Drug Abuse reports that for those exposed to chronic stress, there is a risk of drug abuse and the onset of addiction.